simongui/simongui.github.io/_posts/2024-08-08-coordinated-omission.markdown

 If there's one thing I've learned when operating systems of this scale it's that you need to become a black belt at finding a needle in a haystack and accurate results are critical.

 One of the primary challenges when measuring a system is correctly accounting for [Coordinated Omission](https://redhatperf.github.io/post/coordinated-omission/) which is a subtle but impactful effect that commonly skews benchmark results without testers noticing.
-The topic was originally raised by [Gil Tene](https://www.azul.com/leadership/gil-tene/) in his [how not to measure latency](https://image.slidesharecdn.com/untitled-160328112522/75/How-NOT-to-Measure-Latency-14-2048.jpg) talk.
+I first heard about Coordinated Omission in 2014 by [Gil Tene](https://www.azul.com/leadership/gil-tene/) in his [how not to measure latency](https://image.slidesharecdn.com/untitled-160328112522/75/How-NOT-to-Measure-Latency-14-2048.jpg).
 He works on a proprietary Java runtime and garbage collector known to be one of the fastest and lowest latency runtimes and GC's in the industry.
 He knows a thing or two about measuring latency.

-# What is Coordinated Omission
+# What is Coordinated Omission?
-Coordinated Omission is a side effect where a testing tool is accidentally coordinating with the system being measured causing anomalies in the `request start times` which results in invalid response times.
+Coordinated Omission is a side effect where a testing tool is accidentally coordinating with the system being measured causing anomalies in the `request start times` which results in incorrect reporting of response times.

 Unfortunately most popular testing tools incorrectly implement how to capture the `request start time` which makes these tools untrustable for reporting correct results.
 This subtle bug makes the testing tool vulnerable to Coordinated Omission and the target system being measured will affect the testing tool in a way that makes response times look deceptively optimistic.
 This is extremely common in many tools and hides that real response times are much worse than reported.